gantz-ai/gantz-cli/README.md

 ### Testing Your Server

-After starting `gantz serve`, test with curl using your tunnel URL:
+After starting `gantz run`, test with curl using your tunnel URL:

 ```bash
 # List tools